I Remember Bubbie: Her First Yartzheit

-She was apprised of every milestone in the lives of our regular customers at Levana Restaurant where she worked (her “retirement” took place very late in her life, and lasted a month or two at most, after which she came running back to work), and even of the actors’ in All My Children, which had their studio down our block and dropped by almost daily for her danishes.
-I remember her giving a commiserating hug to some soap actress when she had her screen miscarriage, with another when she had her ugly screen divorce, and railing at yet another for his odious screen blackmail (“oh I hate that guy!”, she would cringe).
-At her doctor’s office she would ask how his superstar sister Beverly Sills – née Silverman – was doing, and always insisted on serving our famous neighbor and customer Jan Pierce herself.
+She was apprised of every milestone in the lives of our regular customers at Levana Restaurant where she worked.
+Her “retirement” took place very late in her life and was a flash in the pan.
+There were numerous perks to being located in the heart of Lincoln Center.
+She was in constant contact with the actors’ in All My Children, which had their studio down our block and dropped by almost daily for her danishes.
+I remember her giving a commiserating hug to some soap actress when she had her screen miscarriage, to another when she had her ugly screen divorce, and railing at yet another for his odious screen blackmail (“oh I hate that guy!”, she would cringe).
+At her doctor’s office she would ask how his superstar sister Beverly Sills – née Silverman – was doing, and always insisted on serving our famous neighbor and customer Jan Peerce herself.
 How did she manage to communicate with my mother, Flory, her twice-Mechutenet (my sister Rackel married Maurice’s brother Avrum), without a common language to unite them?
 Their encounters were always at once touching and comical, as kisses, hugs and sweeping gestures made up for every missing word.

-All of us, all sizes and all ages, piled in Bubbie’s small apartment regularly for her lasagna, her fried flounder (which she pronounced flan-dray), her stuffed cabbage, her borscht, her latkas (which she made year-round, at the drop of a hat), her cinnamon babka, her challah, her carrot cake, her cheesecake and other unforgettable goodies taken from her short but dazzling repertoire (she gamely anointed me cookie queen, and I’m pleased to say the royal distinction endures to this day).
+There are no treats she didn’t lavish upon us: lasagna, fried flounder (which she pronounced flan-dray), stuffed cabbage, borscht, latkas (which she made year-round, at the drop of a hat), cinnamon babka, challah, carrot cake, cheesecake and other unforgettable goodies taken from her short but dazzling repertoire.
+She gamely anointed me cookie queen, and I’m pleased to say the royal distinction endures to this day.
 Once our son Yakov, then just seven or eight, chose to write about her for his homework.
 “Everyone comes to my bubbie, and she cooks for all of them, she is like Avraham Avinu”.
 We would tease her about her Russian friends with the Seussian names that rhymed with her own: Sima, Anya, Yetta, Guenia, Manya.
 We caught up on all the television and newspaper gossip.
 She got a kick out of reading about James Brown heading for jail yet again: “Great news: the hardest working man in show business can rest now!”

 I’m only sorry that our youngest children didn’t know her before she started declining, and couldn’t get the full measure of her formidable presence.
 They missed a good time!
 Rest in peace, Bubbie Fanya.
 Your have made immense contributions in all our lives, and taught all around you to live their lives usefully, without ever moping or passing the buck!
 And thank you for the very last lucid thing you did in your life: Introducing our Bella to Meir, your then-colleague at Levana Restaurant, now one of our children!